 - Some over-the-counter oral allergy medicines are available in different dosage strengths.
-Read the Drug Facts label carefully for appropriate child dosing information and contact a healthcare provider as directed.
+Read the drug facts label carefully for appropriate child dosing information.
+Be sure to contact a healthcare provider as directed.

 - Some oral allergy medicines may cause excitability or nervousness, especially in children.
 If you have any questions, contact your child’s healthcare provider.

-- And as always, NEVER use any allergy medicine to sedate or make a child sleepy.
+- As always, NEVER use any allergy medicine to sedate or make a child sleepy.

 - Try to keep your windows closed during the morning and evening when the pollen count is at its highest.
 If you need to keep your home cool and have an air conditioning system, use that instead.
 Furthermore, to ensure your A/C unit isn’t being hampered by a build-up of debris and dust, both of which can irritate hay fever and other seasonal allergies, book your system for a cleaning service with a specialist.

 Enjoying the outdoors, picnics, and al fresco exercise go hand in hand with spring.
 It’s a glorious season of growth, awakening and, unfortunately, sniffles.
 Being a knowledgeable watery eye, sniffle detective always helps when it comes to spring allergies.